 So if dinosaurs acted like our present predators close encounters between dinosaurs and humans might be much less bloody than the movies.

-Given as I said above there are about a million mammalian predators in the United States and Canada that when full grown can kill an adult human and millions of coyotes, tens of thousands of which live in cities, that could kill our little children it might be useful to understand how to avoid be eaten by them while we wait for the unlikely event of a dinosaur attack.
+Given, as I said above, there are about a million mammalian predators in the United States and Canada that when full grown can kill an adult human and millions of coyotes, tens of thousands of which live in cities, that could kill our little children it might be useful to understand how to avoid be eaten by them while we wait for the unlikely event of a dinosaur attack.

 Apparently bears are concerned with dental hygiene.
 Which I guess is understandable given that they do not have dental insurance and it would be difficult to collect enough berries and insect grubs to pay a dentist.
 Perhaps Smokey the Bear has a new slogan, "Only you can prevent tooth decay."
 So if they actually do create a real world Jurassic Park you should bring toothpaste just to be safe.
 A close friend of mine who frequently goes camping and has friends that do also confirms that the bears love toothpaste.

 Do not run is perhaps the most common advice for dealing with predators, and no doubt good advice based on a lot of experience.
-But while the advice is good the reasoning that is given to justify it makes little sense.
+But while the advice is good, the reasoning that is given to justify it makes little sense.

-If an animal does not run it is usually dangerous to eat, for example, rattle snakes, cobras, and other venomous snakes.
+If an animal does not run it is usually dangerous to eat, for example, rattlesnakes, cobras, and other venomous snakes.
 In the wild standing your ground is a sign that you are not safe to eat.
 As the bear has never eaten a human before, we would have killed it if it had, bears very rarely will want to risk eating a human who stands their ground.

-Actually bears frequently charge, but rarely actualy attack.
+Actually bears frequently charge, but rarely actually attack.
 After all, only three or four people are killed by large mammal predators in the United States and Canada in the typical year.
 So jumping off a cliff into water of unknown depth is not a good bet.
 When you face a predatory dinosaur do not assume that an attack is certain.
 Do not do anything very dangerous to escape.

 If the predator had grown up in Jurassic Park or Jurassic World and mostly ate sheep, goats, and cattle, it might be very familiar with humans but it would never have eaten them.
 So from the predator's point of view humans are around all the time and the humans are not particularly afraid of them, so humans are probably not safe to eat.
 As argued above, if an animal does not run away it usually has some way to defend itself.